 Saveto create the job.

-The job will now be queued to run at the time you specified.
-It will then take its first snapshot of your org and begin tracking changes.
+The job will be queued to run at the time you specified.
+This will be the second snapshot, so it will then run the first comparison and begin tracking changes.
+(You can alternatively click

-When two snapshots have been taken, you will be able to view the history, track changes, take snapshots on demand, perform rollbacks, and deploy detected changes to another org or version control system.
+When two snapshots have been taken, you will be able to view the history, track changes, perform rollbacks, and deploy detected changes to another org or version control system.

 Viewing job status